-Verification testing may be requested by the owner to compare the owner's data with the contractor's QC test data.
+Verification testing may be requested by the owner to either compare the owner's data with the contractor's QC test data, or to determine the quality of the final product and measure characteristics that predict relative performance.
 Verification tests may include any or all of the following tests: aggregate gradation, asphalt binder content, bulk specific gravity of compacted mixtures, maximum specific gravity, air voids content, and voids in the mineral aggregate.
 Verification tests are conducted by the owner on independent samples obtained by the contractor at the requested point during production.
 The material is considered to be acceptable to WisDOT if it falls within the limits the agency has established.
 In the event test results are outside established limits, WisDOT's current procedures governing verification testing should be followed.